jbcodeforce/ML-studies/docs/index.md

 the `accuracy = # of correct predictions / coverage`
 * **optimization**: how to search among all the alternatives, greedy search or gradient descent?
 One idea is to build a set of rules by finding the conditions that maximize accuracy.

+When you have a dataset try to humanly inspect the data, and do some plotting diagram with some attribute over other.
+Then to select a naive class, look at attribute where you can derive some basic rules.
+This will build a first hypothesis.
+To assess an hypothesis build a **confusion matrix**: a square matrix where column and rows are the different class label of an outcome.
+The cells count the number of time the rules classified the dataset.
+And assess the **accuracy** number: sum good results/ total results.

 With **reinforcement learning**: the goal is to develop a system (agent) that improves its performance based on interactions with the environment.
 The agent can then use reinforcement learning to learn a series